A world class refurbished shared supported disability accommodation, popularly known as ‘Wiles House’ has been officially opened in Maryborough.

 The newly redeveloped facility now includes three affordable and accessible independent disability units for those with high and complex support needs living in long-stay health care or aged care facilities.

-This architecturally designed home will support people with a disability under the age of 65 years and includes a guest bedroom attached to each unit for overnight accommodation – providing 24/7 access to support.
+This architecturally designed home is supporting people with a disability under the age of 65 years and includes a guest bedroom attached to each unit for overnight accommodation – providing 24/7 access to support.

 CHL’s Managing Director Steve Bevington said their organisation had a long history of providing accommodation for people with disability with CHL’s first disability project dating back to 1994.